How to Build a Birdhouse — Easy Step-by-Step Guide

 1. 1

-Measure and mark the following pieces on your 1x6 board: two sides (8 inches long, with a 45-degree angle cut at the top for the roof slope), one front (6 inches long), one back (9 inches long, with a 45-degree angle cut at the top), one floor (4x4 inches), and two roof pieces (7 inches long).
+Measure and mark the pine board for the following pieces: two sides (8 inches long, with a 45-degree angle cut at one end for the roof slope), one front (6 inches long), one back (9 inches long, with the top 3 inches angled to match the roof slope), one floor (4x4 inches), and two roof pieces (7 inches long).
+Ensure your measurements are precise to guarantee a snug fit for all components.

 2. 2